Brink-Software/Brink.AksKickStarters/README.md

 <details>
   <summary>&#x261d; &#xfe0f; Tip: Working in a shared Azure subscription</summary>
 <ul>
   <p>If you are working in a shared Azure subscription you can override the default resource group name to cater for individual resource group names.
-See section <a href="#Configuration">Configuration</a> in this document.</p>
+See section <a href="#Configuration">Configuration</a> in this document.</p><p>The resource group name is controlled with the <a href="https://github.com/Ibis-Software/AksKickStarters/blob/master/infrastructure/Pulumi.dev.yaml#L7">akskickstart:name</a> setting<p>
 </ul>
 </details>
 </p>